fabric8io-images/s2i/sandbox/templates/README.md

 {{= fp.block('run-java-sh','readme',{ 'fp-no-files' : true }) }}

 The environment variables are best set in `.sti/environment` top in you project.
-This file is picked up bei STI during building and running.
+This file is picked up by STI during building and running.

 You can also put a `sti.env` file holding theses environment variables into `${OUTPUT_DIR}` or `${OUTPUT_DIR}/classes` which will be picked up during startup of generated application.